SherlockOHMS2K/floobydust/README.md

-# Boards for GlitchSTORM 3U EURORACK Version
+# Boards and Docs for GlitchSTORM 3U EURORACK Version